 The estate is advertised in the Gazette for two years.
 If the estate remains unclaimed after ten years, the assets are removed from the Bona Vacantia list and then valued by KLTR.
 That amount is then paid into the Scottish Consolidated Fund, for the Scottish Executive to use on behalf of the people of Scotland.

 How might you be presented with an unclaimed estate?

-Your options when presented with an unclaimed estate
+What to do when presented with an unclaimed estate

 Before referring the estate to the Bona Vacantia Division, you should ask yourself some questions and make your own enquiries.
-We advise speaking to the deceased’s friends and neighbours and checking any address books you may have access to.
+We advise speaking to the Deceased’s friends and neighbours and checking any address books you may have access to.

 The Title Research approach to an unclaimed estate